goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 A useful model of what's happening is to turn back to the autoregressive state.
 In a nutshell, because Transformers have an explicit cache of all prior tokens, they have an **inductive bias to pay attention to individual tokens**.<d-footnote>To be precise, though, while the first layer sees individual tokens, token boundaries then get blurred in later layers as each sequence position can represent some combination of all tokens before it.
 This is meant to be an intuitive heuristic that I believe is useful, not a mechanistic explanation.</d-footnote>
+Or, perhaps more succinctly:

+> The **inductive bias** of soft attention is **hard attention**.

 Here are some useful heuristics for when attention is naturally suited to the task:
 - Does caching a representation for every "token" of data make sense?
 - Does hard attention (focusing on or recalling an individual token) make sense?

 These questions point at the following idea: **is each individual token semantically meaningful?**
 For example, when reading language, we pay attention to units at the level of words (or subwords like prefixes/suffixes), which have *meaning*.
 But on the other hand, when this doesn't hold -- for example, it's rare that we'd ever want to pay attention to an individual *character* when reading -- the performance of attention suffers.<d-footnote>A slightly different explanation that some would propose is that attention simply gets confused by distractors in general, which is exacerbated when the data is too high-resolution, like at the character level.
-This explanation is also useful and I think actually points to the same underlying principle as mine.</d-footnote>
+This explanation is also useful and I think actually points to the same underlying principle as mine.</d-footnote><d-footnote>On a related note, another researcher hypothesized that SSMs may be less prone to hallucination than Transformers; it hasn't been fleshed out, but if true would make sense from this intuition.</d-footnote>

 What's interesting is thinking about many other types of data which lie somewhere in between.